krisds/koopa/README.md

 ### Unit Tests

 Koopa has unit tests covering (parts of) the Koopa implementation.
-These can be found in koopa.parsers.test.
+These can be found in koopa.cobol.parser.test.

 Koopa also has unit tests covering (part of) the generated Cobol parser.
-These reside in koopa.grammars.cobol.test.
+These reside in koopa.cobol.grammar.test.
 The unit tests are generated from the ".stage" files which reside in the same folder.
-Generation is handled by the koopa.grammars.test.generator.GenerateUnitTests class (also triggered by the build script).
+Generation is handled by the koopa.core.grammars.test.generator.GenerateUnitTests class (also triggered by the build script).

 All unit tests can be triggered from ANT.
 Simply invoke "ant run-tests" on the command line.